IRTF-PEARG/draft-ip-address-privacy/draft-ip-address-privacy-considerations.md

 Trust Token {{TRUSTTOKEN}} is an extension of Privacy Pass where the issuance and redemption functionality are provided in the browser setting.
 The tokens are allowed to carry public and private metadata as extensions.

+Private Access Tokens {{?I-D.private-access-tokens}} provide a technique for partitioning clients based on a per-origin policy within a time period.
+Its use cases include rate-limiting access to content and geo-location.
+PATs could be used as a REIDENTIFICATION signal or a replacement signal for GeoIP, depending on requirements.

 ## Potential new technologies